-Does NOT indicate complete absence of chemicals, farm size, overall health of food, environmental impact, water usage, treatment of animals, or working conditions.
+Does NOT indicate complete absence of chemicals, farm size, overall health of food, environmental impact, water usage, animal husbandry practices, or working conditions.

 ...my clementines are Non-GMO...
-Then

-• There is no such thing as a genetically modified clementine.
+There is no such thing as a genetically modified clementine.
 The label does not separate one package of clementines from another.